 Previous studies demonstrated that MSNs in the DS respond to sensory stimulation (Ketzef et al., 2017; Pidoux et al., 2011; Reig and Silberberg, 2014; Sippy et al., 2015).
-MSNs in the lateral and medial regions of the dorsal striatum are activated by whisker stimulation, with bigger and sharper responses in the lateral region, which receives higher density of axons from S1.
-On the other hand, visual responses seem restricted to more medial territories, consistent with their corticostriatal projections (Reig and Silberberg, 2014).
-Because the detected functional border is located in between these two striatal regions, we explored whether the previously described differences in the response to visual stimulation in DMS and DLS (Reig and Silberberg, 2014) was also present in the MSNs recorded in our DCS striatal coordinate, and therefore could let us to discriminate between DLS- and DMS-MSNs along the whole medio-lateral axis.
-Tactile-whisker stimulation was discarded because MSNs from lateral and medial regions respond to this sensory modality.
+MSNs in the lateral and medial regions of the DS are activated by whisker stimulation, with bigger and sharper responses in the lateral region, which receives greater density of axons from S1.
+On the other hand, visual responses seem restricted to more medial territories, consistent with their corticostriatal projections

+(Reig and Silberberg, 2014).
+Because the detected functional border is located in between these two striatal regions, we explored whether the previously described differences in the response to visual stimulation in DMS and DLS (Reig and Silberberg, 2014) was also present in the MSNs recorded in our DCS striatal coordinate, and therefore could let us to discriminate between DLSand DMS-MSNs along the whole medio-lateral axis.
+Tactile-whisker stimulation was discarded because MSNs from lateral and medial regions respond to this sensory modality, with no differences in onset delay (Reig and Silberberg, 2014).
 Therefore, we tested whether neurons recorded in the functional border between DLS and DMS and classified as DLS- or DMS-MSNs responded to visual stimulation.
-We found that the 47 % of MSNs recorded in the DCS coordinate responded to visual stimulation and the 17 % were also labelled as DLS-MSNs by our classifier (Fig. 3E).
+We found that the 47% of MSNs recorded in the DCS coordinate responded to visual stimulation and the 17% were also labeled as DLS-MSNs by our classifier (Figure 3E).
 Then, we compared visual responses between MSNs recorded in the DCS and DMS coordinates.
-We found that they differ in their responses, including their latencies (Fig. 3F-I): MSNs in the DMS coordinate responded 9 milliseconds earlier than the ones in the DCS coordinate.
+We found that they differ in their responses, including their onset delay (Figure 3F-I): MSNs in the DMS coordinate responded 9 ms earlier than the ones in the DCS coordinate.
 This strongly suggests that cortical axons sending visual information to the striatum have diverse cortical origin.
-A previous anatomical study (Hintiryan et al., 2016) demonstrated that the striatal region in which our DCS coordinate was located receives axons from the anteromedial (AM) and anterolateral (AL) areas of the visual cortex, while the DMS one does from V1, AM and AL. In the hierarchy of visual areas, V1 sends abundant feedforward projections to AM and AL (Garrett et al., 2014), which could underlie the observed differences in onset delays.
-Thus, bringing together our results and the previous anatomical description, we hypothesize that even though the most lateral territories of the DLS are not involved in visual processing, there is a disparity of axons from several visual areas sending information along the DS.
-The functional specialization of V1, AM and AL cortical areas compromise different properties of the visual information (Marshel et al., 2012), most probably, transmitting their particular attributes to the DLS- and DMS-MSNs that they contact.
+A previous anatomical study Hintiryan et al., 2016 demonstrated that the striatal region in which our DCS coordinate was located receives axons from the anteromedial (AM) and anterolateral (AL) areas of the visual cortex, while the DMS one does from V1, AM, and AL. In the hierarchy of visual areas, V1 sends abundant feedforward projections to AM and AL (Garrett et al., 2014), which could underlie the observed differences in onset delays.
+Thus, bringing together our results and the previous anatomical description, we hypothesize that, while the most lateral territories of the DLS are not involved in visual processing, there is a disparity of axons from several visual areas sending different information along the DS, which does not overlap with the internal organization of the DS in DLS and DMS.
+The functional specialization of V1, AM, and AL cortical areas compromise different properties of the visual information (Marshel et al., 2012), most probably, transmitting their particular attributes to the DLS- and DMS-MSNs that they contact.
+Future works are required to fully understand the spectra of sensory responses along the mediolateral axis of the DS.
+For instance, it remains as an open guestion a detailed understanding of how the specific properties of somatosensory or visual stimuli, are encoded along the latero-medial axis of the striatum.

 In conclusion, the functional circuitry of the striatum cannot be described based on their responses to sensory stimulation.
-The DS is divided in two regions as a result of the large diversity of corticostriatal and probably other afferent projections, together with differences at the level of their microcircuitry.
+The DS is divided in two regions as a result of the large diversity of corticostriatal and probably other afferent projections, together with differences at the level of their microcircuits.
 On the other hand, while sensory inputs may not determine the overall dynamics of DLS or DMS circuitry, they govern the sensory responses of the MSNs in the specific striatal coordinates on which they project.